lienze/GoBlog/README.md

 # GoBlog
-a blog system write for myself
+a blog system for myself